Atlas975/Notes/Cybersecurity/SecurityManagement/Access_controls.md

 - **Subjects**: active entities that requests access to an object or it's data
 - **Objects**:  passive entities that contain information
 ## Steps for subject to access an object
+- Strong IAM polices are meant to prevent unwanted access to a system, also helping with regulatory compliance and the reduction of human error on a system
+- The core goal of this is to strike a balance between the usability and security of a system.
+This is especially important to consider with lengthier multi-factor authentication

 ![[Pasted image 20240425151529.png|275|275]]

 ### Identification